The HWRC is at 92-98 Nuffield Road, Poole. Use postcode BH17 0RS if you have a sat nav.

 The site has a one-way traffic flow so it will help when you pack your waste and recyclables to pack them in reverse order of drop-off.
 This will enable you to drive around the site to drop off waste and recyclables and minimise the amount of walking backwards and forwards around the site.
 Click here to look at the layout of the site.

 It will also reduce the risk that you miss a container bay for some of your waste and end up having to drive out of the site and re-entering it to drop off heavy waste.

 Please check the current site information showing the site layout and what to drop off where.
-This information is displayed on two large information boards, one located by the Site Office and one opposite the entry control post at the back of the site.
+This information is displayed on a large information boards located by the Site Office.

 The general order of bins, bays and containers is currently:

-Firstly the ground level containers at back of the site:
+Firstly the lower level containers at back of the site:

 Secondly the elevated large container bays & walkways: